The 6 Things in a House Payment (and how to save money)

 - PMI.

-Making sense of these different things is the first step to saving money.
+Making sense of these different things is the first step to saving money on your house payment.

 If I was buying my first home again.

-I'd be thinking through these 4 things to save money:
+I'd be thinking about these 4 ways to save money:

-1. Do I really want to have association dues?
+1. Do I really need to have association dues?
 Or can I find a home with low or no association dues?

-After getting a home loan, to save more money I'd be thinking:
+After getting a home loan, to try and save money I'd be thinking:

-2. Am I getting a good deal on my homeowners insurance or should I check other options?
+2. Am I getting a good deal on my homeowners insurance or should I shop around?

-3. Can I pay a little bit extra on my loan every month to save a lot of money in interest charges in the long run (which will also pay my loan off early)?
+3. Can I pay a little bit extra on my home loan every month to save a lot of money in interest charges over the long run (which will also pay my loan off early)?

-4. If I have PMI showing up on my home loan statement, I need to get rid of it asap by talking to my home loan lender which will likely save me thousands of dollars per year.
+4. If I have PMI showing up on my home loan statement, I need to get rid of it asap by talking to my home loan lender (which may save me thousands of dollars per year).

-Four things I wish I thought about much sooner!
+These are four things I wish I learned more about earlier in my homebuying journey.
 Hope they're useful.

 That's all for today.